 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I offer counselling for individuals on a short-term or open ended basis from therapy rooms at the Deborah Ubee Trust in Greenwich, which is easily accessible by either the DLR or Southeastern trains.
+I offer counselling for individuals on a short-term or open ended basis from therapy rooms in Greenwich and London Bridge.
+Both locations are a minute walk from the stations

 - I have both daytime and evening appointments available